courros/hnco/README.md

 - `-F 60` sets the function type, here 60 represents Nk landscape
 - `--path nk.txt` sets the path to the file containing the function
 - `-b 200000` sets the budget to 200000 evaluations
-- `--print-performance` tells `hnco` to print performance (maximum and number of evaluations needed to reach it) at the end
+- `--print-results` prints in JSON the maximum, the number of evaluations needed to reach it, the total time (clock time), and the time spent in evaluating solutions.

 As another example, let us apply (1+1) EA to OneMax: